Jean-Marc Vallée, naturalistic director known for ‘Dallas Buyers Club’ and ‘Big Little Lies,’ dies at 58

 “It’s no surprise that the versatile Vallée, who recently directed two Oscar-winning performances in ‘Dallas Buyers Club,’ has elicited from Witherspoon an intensely committed turn that, in its blend of grit, vulnerability, physical bravery and emotional immediacy, represents easily her most affecting and substantial work in the nine years,” film critic Justin Chang wrote in Variety.

 The Oscar-nominated director surprised fans and critics alike when he directed the whole of two highly lauded and wildly popular HBO miniseries: “Big Little Lies” in 2017 and “Sharp Objects” in 2018.
-Though many originally questioned his move to the small screen, Vallée insisted there was no difference between the types of media.
+Though many originally questioned his move to the small screen, Mr. Vallée insisted there was no difference between the types of media.

 “You know, I was asked: ‘What was your transition to television?’
 I said, ‘What are you talking about?
 There’s no transition to television.
-It’s the same thing,’ he told Deadline.
+It’s the same thing,’ ” he told Deadline.
 “I approach this like a long feature film — just another project, but it’s not for the big screen, it’s for HBO.
-But I do it as if it was for the big screen … It hasn’t changed, the way we frame, the way we use music and silence.”
+But I do it as if it was for the big screen. … It hasn’t changed, the way we frame, the way we use music and silence.”

 Jean-Marc Vallée was born in Montreal, on March 9, 1963.
 He studied filmmaking at the Université du Québec à Montréal.
 Like many of his contemporaries, he began his career by directing music videos for bands such as Wild Touch and Park Avenue.